Straight to the content

 • Diameter: Does the spot measure more than approximately 6 mm (pencil eraser size)?

-• Evolution: Does it change rapidly in size, color, or texture?
+• Evolution: Does it change quickly in size, color, or texture?

-If a spot shows several of these characteristics, it deserves further investigation.
+Does a spot exhibit several of these characteristics?
+Then it warrants further investigation.

-Melanomas can sometimes manifest themselves more subtly than the ABCDE check captures.
-Dermatologists therefore also pay attention to the 'Ugly Duckling' signal: which spot is out of step with the rest?
-That odd duckling could well be a melanoma.
-Trust that intuitive look and, if in doubt, have a professional take a look immediately.
+Melanomas can sometimes manifest more subtly than the ABCDE check detects.
+Dermatologists therefore also look for the 'Ugly Duckling' signal: which spot stands out from the rest?
+That odd duckling could very well be a melanoma.
+Trust that intuitive eye and, if in doubt, have a professional take a look immediately.

 Warning signs to watch out for

-• Wounds that do not heal or bleed frequently
+• Wounds that do not heal or bleed regularly

 • Itching or pain around a spot